Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Green Bay has played eight games, with seven wins against the spread.

-- The Packers have always covered the spread this season when underdogs by 2.5 points or more.
+- The Packers have been underdogs by 1 point or more two times this season and have covered the spread every time.

-- Green Bay's games this season have gone over the total in two out of eight opportunities (25%).
+- Green Bay's games this year have hit the over two times in eight opportunities (25%).

-- The Packers have six giveaways this season, while the Chiefs have seven takeaways.
+- This season the Packers have six turnovers, two fewer than the Chiefs have takeaways (8).

 Home and road insights

+- Kansas City is winless against the spread, and 3-3 overall, at home this season.

+- The Chiefs are winless ATS (0-6) as 1-point favorites or more at home.

-- In four home games this year, Kansas City has gone over the total twice.
+- This season, in six home games, Kansas City has hit the over twice.

-- Chiefs home games this season average 55.0 total points, which equals this contest's over/under.
+- The average point total in Chiefs home games this season is 54.5 points, 1.0 more than this outing's over/under (53.5).

-- On the road, Green Bay is 4-1 against the spread, and 4-1 overall.
+- This year on the road, Green Bay is 4-1 against the spread and 4-1 overall.

-- The Packers have two wins ATS (2-1) on the road as 2.5-point underdogs or more.
+- The Packers have two wins ATS (2-1) as 1-point underdogs or more away from home.

-- In five away games this year, Green Bay has hit the over once.
+- Green Bay has hit the over once in five road games this season.

 Powered by Data Skrive.